SurveyPlanningAllocCostingAndEval/optimal_allocation/README.md

 -   daily update + next-day allocation generation\
 -   all scripts, helpers, and assets required to run the app offline

-Running the app locally ensures that **all scripts, modules, and functions load correctly**, that file paths are resolved correctly, and that allocation logic is identical to the development version.
+Running the app locally ensures that all scripts, modules, and functions load correctly, that file paths are resolved correctly, and that allocation logic is identical to the development version.

 ------------------------------------------------------------------------

 # 📥 Cloning or Downloading the Repository

-To run the application, users **must obtain the full repository**, including all subdirectories.
+To run the application, users must obtain the full repository, including all subdirectories.

 ## Option A — Clone via Git (recommended)